carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 - "What is a Nextflow process?"
 - "How do I create a Nextflow process?"
 - "How do I input data into processes|"
-- "How do I ouput data from a process?"
+- "How do I output data from a process?"
 - "How do I sepcify conditions for a process in order for it to execute?"
 - "What are process directives?"
 - "How do i save output from a process?"